Sim2K/coach/appInfo.md

    - When backup is stored, record is marked for review
    - Backup is stored as a partial type of the original record

+5. Review Notifications:
+   - Toast notification appears when an update is flagged for review
+   - Notification duration: 10 seconds
+   - Message: "This [goal/milestone] update has been flagged for review with Ajay in your next AI session."
+   - Description: "Changes will be discussed and reviewed during the session."
+   - Only shown when `review_needed` changes from `false` to `true`

 ---

 ## Recent Updates (2024-12-31)